Wednesday, 18 October 2023

 'I should hate you Doctor, exterminate you Doctor, you got me in between the Sea Devils and the deep blue sea!'

-+ There’s a lot of model work in this story and a great number of oil rigs and submarines that look as impressive as any model shots in the series even now.
-A bit too impressive in one case: long-standing DW model maker and sub creator Mat Irvine was interviewed by Naval Intelligence over how he managed to build a prop that was identical to a secret sub they had been working on for years.
-It was actually a model kit picked up at Woolworths, but touched up with a number of other features including an extra propeller that happened to be in the exact place it was on the real one.
-The Navy were spooked by the coincidence and thought it had to be the result of a leak (never a good thing to have around a submarine), but really it just goes to show the extra thought and attention to detail that went into all the model shots in DW (though, because of time and budget, not all are as good as this one): if I was designing a vehicle from scratch Mat is exactly the sort of person I’d be hiring, making miracles out of next to nothing.
+POSITIVES + There’s a lot of model work in this story and a great number of oil rigs and submarines that look as impressive as any model shots in the series even now.
+A bit too impressive in one case: long-standing Dr Who model maker and sub creator Mat Irvine was interviewed by Naval Intelligence over how he managed to build a prop that happened to be identical to a secret sub they had been working on for years.
+The Navy were spooked by the coincidence and thought it had to be the result of a leak (never a good thing to have around a submarine) and thought that obviously he had to have seen some top secret plans and he’d given away secret intelligence to the Russians (who all watch Dr Who on the BBC, obviously).
+It was actually from a model kit picked up at Woolworths, but touched up with a number of other features from other sources (including a bulk load of bits and pieces bought from Gerry Anderson now that he’d stopped working with models and started working with real people), including an extra propeller that happened to be in the exact place it was on the real submarine.
+Really it just goes to show the extra thought and attention to detail that went into all the model shots in Dr Who, as Irvine properly sat down to work out where the propeller would go if he was designing a real submarine.
+Certainly if I was designing a vehicle from scratch Mat is exactly the sort of person I’d be hiring, making miracles out of next to nothing.

 No comments: